Non-Asymptotic Analysis of Classical Spectrum Estimators for $L$-mixing Time-series Data with Estimated Means: Simulation

 The work \cite{ gerencser2002new} shows that the Markov chain in our example is $L$-mixing and the Doeblin coefficient is $\delta = 0.72$.
 Therefore, we have the following $L$-mixing statistics: $\Gamma_{d,4q}(\by) \le 4 G_{\max} \frac{1}{1- (1-\delta)^{\frac{1}{4q}}} \le \frac{4 G_{\max}}{\delta} 4q$ and $M_{4q}(\by) \le G_{\max}$.

 We only present the simulation result for online algorithms since batch algorithms should have similar phenomena but requires many runs of simulations.
 The theoretical bounds in Fig. \ref{fig:errors} is from Theorem~\ref{thm:highProb} with $\nu=0.1$ regarding the online algorithm.
+Note that the iteration in the figures refer to the number of data segments used in the algorithms, namely $k$.
 The empirical errors are calculated via $\|\hat \bPhi_k(s) -\bar{\Phi}(s)\|$ and are well below the theoretical bounds.
-We can observe that the errors evolve almost the same as those in \cite{zheng2024nonasymptotic} other than the first few steps.
-This is because the mean estimate converges to real average of the data very quickly.
+Additionally, the best-fit curves of the empirical errors for both estimators show a $\Theta(\frac{1}{\sqrt{k}})$ dependence on $k$.
+We can observe that the errors evolve almost the same as those in \cite{zheng2025non} other than the first few steps.
+This is because the mean estimate converges to true average of the data very quickly.
 It is clear that the theoretical bounds are quite conservative.
+This is due to large constant factors.
+Note here, that we are giving the \emph{first} constant factors for this problem, and we are giving explicit bounds on them.
+(In many cases, bounds are stated in terms of \emph{unquantified} constant factors.)
 Tightening these bounds is an important area for future research.